KonduitAI/dl4j-dev-tools/codegen/adr/0005-optional_parameters_and_signatures.md

 set to either a fixed literal value (e.g. `7`, `"something"`, `null`), an Arg, or it may reference the specific methods `shape()` and `dataType()` on inputs and outputs.
 Parameters with `defaultValue` specified are treated as optional.

+To be able to deal with languages that do not support default values for arguments, Signatures will be specified.
 Signatures are specified using a `Signature(a,b,c){ "signature specific documentation" }` section for each signature.
 With the signature specific documentation being optional.